riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

 * https://www.lesswrong.com/posts/2THFt7BChfCgwYDeA/let-s-discuss-functional-decision-theory

 ## Notation

+TODO: I want to emphasize the differences in all the different notations, so my current (2018-10-10) thinking is that I can't just define a single notation and use it throughout the post.
+What I want is to show two notations and explain how to parse both of them and see that they are indeed equal.

 I mostly use notation taken from the [FDT paper](https://arxiv.org/pdf/1710.05060.pdf) because I find it clearest.
 I use